sunfounder/esp32-starter-kit/docs/source/arduino/basic_projects/ar_pot.rst

         }

     * In the ``setup()`` function, the Serial communication is started at a baud rate of 115200.
-    * The ``ledcAttachPin()`` function is called to set up the specified LED pin with the specified frequency and resolution.
+    * The ``ledcAttach()`` function is called to set up the specified LED pin with the specified frequency and resolution.

 #.
 Main loop (executed repeatedly) in the loop() function.